A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: Modeling Framework

-Next, we clarify ``who knows what?" in our routing game.
+The game is fully characterized by the tuple $\mathcal{M} = \langle \mathcal{I}, (\mathcal{X}_i)_{i \in \mathcal{I}}, (c_i)_{i \in \mathcal{I}} \rangle$.
+This non-cooperative routing game is a simultaneous-move game where players make decisions simultaneously and commute in $(o, d)$ of network $\mathcal{G}$.
+Players behave selfishly and aim to minimize their costs (e.g., travel time latencies).
+Naturally, players compete with each other over the available yet limited routes and how to utilize them in the transportation network.
+Indirectly, players make route choices that satisfy their travel needs (modeled through traffic flow).
+Next, we clarify ``who knows what?" in $\mathcal{M}$.
 All players have complete knowledge of the game and the network.
 Each player knows their own information (action and cost) as well as the information of other players.
 At equilibrium, we want to ensure that no player has an incentive to unilaterally deviate from their chosen decisions and change how they distribute their traffic flows over the available routes in the network.
-So, for the purposes of our work, we observe that a NE in pure strategies is most fitting to apply as a solution concept.
-We formally define a NE in terms of the players' traffic flows.
+So, for our purposes, we observe that an NE in terms of the players' traffic flows in pure strategies is the most appropriate a solution concept for our game.

 \begin{definition} A feasible flow profile $x ^ * = (x_i ^ {r_i})_{i \in \mathcal{I}} ^ {r_i \in \mathcal{R}} \in \mathcal{X}$ constitutes a NE if for each player $i \in \mathcal{I}$, $c_i(x_i ^ *, x_{- i} ^ *) \leq c_i(x_i, x_{- i} ^ *)$, for all $x_i \in \mathcal{X}_i$. \end{definition}